Post-Professional Transitional Program for

 - Students network and connect with nationally recognized faculty and peers.

-- Students may take two courses before formal application and matriculation.
+- Students are permitted to take three courses before formal application and matriculation.
+Acceptance into a course does not guarantee admission.

 - Arcadia University's Physical Therapy program is ranked in the top 15 in the nation by U.S. News & World Report.